-A quick tribute to a common urban marine organism that I think is particularly beautiful: the Moon Jelly, Aurelia aurelia.
-Here’s a video I took recently of one in Seattle’s Elliott Bay:
+A quick tribute to a common urban marine organism that’s beauty is often overlooked: the Moon Jelly, Aurelia spp.
+Here’s Aurelia aurelia from an urban seascape in Seattle:

 As coastal ecosystems become ever more urbanized and the planet undergoes rapid changes, we may need to look to nature for examples of physical designs that are tried and true.
 Few organisms have the track record of jellyfish, with 500 million years of adaptation and counting.
 What luck that they’re aesthetically endowed too.